 Scroll down to the recipe card for detailed instructions.
 Here are the basic steps for making this recipe:

-- Spray them with olive oil, then bake them in a 425°F oven for 15 minutes.
-(Photo 5).
+Spray the zucchini slices with olive oil, then bake them in a 425°F oven for 15 minutes.

-- Remove the baking sheet from the oven, keeping the oven on.
+Remove the baking sheet from the oven, keeping the oven on.
 Season the zucchini with salt, pepper, garlic powder, and parmesan.

 Expert Tips

 - Oven temperatures vary.
 I suggest you start with ten minutes, then check the zucchini slices.
 If they're already browning, sprinkle them with the cheese and seasoning and place them in the oven for just five more minutes or until crispy.
-If they are still very wet and soggy after 10 minutes, keep baking them for the full 15 minutes or even 20 minutes, then sprinkle them with cheese and seasonings and bake until they are crispy.
+If they are still wet and soggy after 10 minutes, keep baking them for the full 15 minutes or even 20 minutes, then sprinkle them with cheese and seasonings and bake until they are crispy.

 - Some of the zucchini slices will be ready before the others.
 Remove them to a plate and keep baking the ones that have not crisped up yet.